 We grabbed a portable whiteboard and some markers and marched the students five minutes down the road onto the beach, taught them the English words for ‘beach’, ‘waves’ etc, and used these words to play spelling games.
 We also taught them the game of duck, duck, goose, which was a major hit.

 During those first few weeks, our main contact was the director of Sirinat National Park.
-His name was Moo.
-Well, that was his nickname but everyone called him that and so we did too.
+We knew him by his nickname, Moo.
 He organised transport, liaised with the schools, took us to social events, and entertained us with his characteristic Thai bluntness.
 About halfway through our internship, he was made director of another national park — in Krabi — and left with promises to meet up again later.

 Once term started, my peers and I split up and taught in the schools.
 Since the primary teaching was only in the mornings, we also taught English classes in the evenings.

 It was one of the most random teaching experiences of my life, and not just because we were filmed by a news crew for one of our lessons.
 Or because our students would give us a lift home in their police van on occasion.